 The best method to ensure your stainless steel surface is free of bacteria and viruses is disinfecting with isopropyl alcohol (AKA, rubbing alcohol).
 Follow these steps to ensure your stainless steel work surfaces are thoroughly disinfected.

-Step by Step Instructions for Killing the Coronavirus on Stainless Steel Surfaces
+Step by Step Instructions for Killing Germs, Bacteria, and Viruses on Stainless Steel Surfaces

 Step 1: Fill a clean, empty spray bottle with isopropyl alcohol (rubbing alcohol)